A slow cooker roast lamb is the perfect way to feed a hungry crowd and can be started hours before you need it.

 There are several cuts of lamb that you can use for a roast.
 For this recipe, I made use of a leg of lamb.

 You can also use the lamb shoulder in this recipe if you can’t get your hands on a leg of lamb.
 Both are excellent cuts and will cook to be super tender and flavorsome.

 Adjusting the Recipe

 There are lots of different ways that you can add your own twist on this delicious roast lamb recipe.

-By mixing a tablespoon of mustard and two tablespoons of honey, you can make a delicious honey mustard marinade to go one the lamb.
-It’s perfect for infusing the lamb with even more flavor.
+By mixing a tablespoon of mustard and two tablespoons of honey, you can make a delicious honey mustard marinade to go with the lamb.
+It is perfect for infusing the lamb with even more flavor.